Crossabeg–Ballymurn GAA: Current club

-The underage teams of the early 1980s contained the players who would carry the club forward into the 1990s.

-The tale of woe in adult finals continued in 1984 when Gorey beat the junior B hurlers in the final.

-In 1985 it was the junior B footballers who beat Castletown in the final to record a first adult success in football after all the effort to win a hurling title.
+In 1985, it was the junior B footballers who beat Castletown in the final to record a first adult success in football after all the effort to win a hurling title.
 However, as in the previous century the win signaled a change of fortune.
 The Intermediate hurlers contested a first final in ten years when they lost the 1987 final to near neighbours Glynn/Barntown.
-The club was back the following year to beat Shamrocks in the final and to record a first adult hurling success in the parish for fifty eight years.
+The club was back the following year to beat Shamrocks in the final and to record a first adult hurling success in the parish for 58 years.
 This victory also saw the parish return to the top senior grade of Wexford hurling.

 The club more than held its own at senior level and in 1994 narrowly lost the senior semi final to Oulart/The Ballagh who went on to record their own first senior win.
-At underage level in 1994 the club contested its first premier minor hurling final as a single club, losing out to Rathnure.
+At underage level in 1994, the club contested its first premier minor hurling final as a single club, losing out to Rathnure.
+In 1995, the junior B hurlers won the final at the third attempt beating the Rapparees in the final having lost the 1989 final to Bannow/Ballymitty.

-In 1995 the junior B hurlers won the final at the third attempt beating the Rapparees in the final having lost the 1989 final to Bannow/Ballymitty.
-This was the high tide mark of the club as each year that followed saw a gradual slippage until in 2000 the club was relegated from senior ranks.
-Worse was to follow when in 2003 saw the team relegated to junior ranks for the first time in thirty years.
+In 2000, the club was relegated from senior ranks.
+Worse was to follow when in 2003 saw the team relegated to junior ranks for the first time in 30 years.

 The club reached the junior hurling final of 2006 where they lost by a point to Our Lady's Island.
-Six members of the 2000 U12 hurling winning team were members of the 2006 junior hurling panel.
-In 2008 the club were knocked out of the junior championship but went on to claim the junior shield when beating Geraldine O'Hanrahans, their first adult cup in thirteen years.
+In 2008, the club were knocked out of the junior championship but went on to claim the junior shield when beating Geraldine O'Hanrahans, their first adult cup in 13 years.